krb5/krb5/doc/rst_source/krb_users/tkt_mgmt.rst

 There are various properties that Kerberos tickets can have:

-If a ticket is **forwardable**, then the KDC can issue a new ticket with a different network address based on the forwardable ticket.
+If a ticket is **forwardable**, then the KDC can issue a new ticket (with a different network address, if necessary) based on the forwardable ticket.
 This allows for authentication forwarding without requiring a password to be typed in again.
 For example, if a user with a forwardable TGT logs into a remote system, the KDC could issue a new TGT for that user with the netword address of the remote system, allowing authentication on that host to work as though the user were logged in locally.

 When the KDC creates a new ticket based on a forwardable ticket, it sets the **forwarded** flag on that new ticket.
 Any tickets that are